Free TV Tickets For Chris Rock Show

 Chris Rock Show Cancellation Details

-After Chris's disastrous season on SNL, his one-man-show on HBO became a behemoth hit TV show of the same name and went on to three glorious seasons of success.
 This show finally established Chris as a household name in comedy.
-He moved on to big Hollywood movies when HBO could no longer afford him.
-He now vacations in St. Bart's and has never looked back.
+In late 2000, Rock moved on to big Hollywood movies and HBO could no longer afford him.
+Rock now vacations in St. Bart's and has never looked back.

 Chris Rock Show Host Profile